 Under payback method, an investment project is accepted or rejected on the basis of payback period.
 Payback period means the period of time that a project requires to recover the money invested in it.
-It is mostly expressed in years.
+It is mostly expressed in months and years.

 According to payback method, the project that promises a quick recovery of initial investment is considered desirable.
 If the payback period of a project is shorter than or equal to the management’s maximum desired payback period, the project is accepted, otherwise rejected.
 For example, if a company wants to recoup the cost of a machine within 5 years of purchase, the maximum desired payback period of the company would be 5 years.
 The purchase of machine would be desirable if it promises a payback period of 5 years or less.